Explainability and Graph Learning from Social Interactions: Inverse Modeling Problem

 In order to examine the steady-state performance of recursion~(\ref{eq:graph_update_unbiased}), we introduce an independence assumption that is common in the study of adaptive systems~\cite{Sayed_2014}. \begin{Asm}[\bf{Separation principle}] Let $\widetilde{\bA}_i=A_\star-\bA_i$ denote the estimation error.
-Assume the step-size $\mu$ is sufficiently small so that $\|\widetilde{\bA}_{i}\|_{\rm F}^2$ reaches a steady state distribution and $\widetilde{\bA}_i$ is independent of the observation $\blambda_i$ in the limit, conditioned on the history of past observations prior to time $i$. $\textrm{ }$ \qedsymb \end{Asm} We also assume positive-definite second-order moments for the matrices $\bL_i$, which are i.i.d. over time. \begin{Asm}[\bf{Positive-definite second moments}] At any moment $i \geq 0$ and for any chosen $\theta_0 \in \Theta$, the second order moment of matrix $\bL_i$ in~(\ref{eq:loglikelihood}) is uniformly positive-definite, $\bE\bL_i\bL_i^\bT \succeq \tau I$ for some $\tau > 0$ for any $i$. $\textrm{ }$ \qedsymb \end{Asm} Using these conditions, we can establish the following steady-state result, which shows that the mean-square error approaches $O(\mu)$. \begin{Thm}[\bf{Steady-state performance}] Under Assumptions \ref{asm:beliefs}-\ref{asm:loglikelihoods_positivedefinite}, the mean-square deviation (MSD) converges exponentially fast with
+Assume the step-size $\mu$ is sufficiently small so that $\|\widetilde{\bA}_{i}\|_{\rm F}^2$ reaches a steady state distribution and $\widetilde{\bA}_i$ is independent of the observation $\blambda_i$ in the limit, conditioned on the history of past observations prior to time $i$. \qedsymb \end{Asm} We also assume positive-definite second-order moments for the matrices $\bL_i$, which are i.i.d. over time. \begin{Asm}[\bf{Positive-definite second moments}] At any moment $i \geq 0$ and for any chosen $\theta_0 \in \Theta$, the second order moment of matrix $\bL_i$ in~(\ref{eq:loglikelihood}) is uniformly positive-definite, $\bE\bL_i\bL_i^\bT \succeq \tau I$ for some $\tau > 0$ for any $i$. \qedsymb \end{Asm} Since the observations $\boldsymbol{\zeta}_{k,i}$ are independent among agents, and are also identically distributed (i.i.d.) over time, the above assumption holds if the variances for each individual agent $k\in\mathcal N$ satisfies:

+Using these conditions, we can establish the following steady-state result, which shows that the mean-square error approaches $O(\mu)$. \begin{Thm}[\bf{Steady-state performance}] Under Assumptions \ref{asm:beliefs}-\ref{asm:loglikelihoods_positivedefinite}, the mean-square deviation (MSD) converges exponentially fast with

 where